 Papers should be submitted via the Manuscript Central website:

-Submissions must be in PDF using ACM's template and no longer than 20 pages.
+Submissions must be in PDF using ACM's template.
+Recommended page length for submissions is 20-25 pages.
+Submissions should be no longer than 30 pages.

 There is no publication fee.